fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

   a number.
 An example of this can be seen in ``examples/benchmark_problems/Data_Assimilation/data_files/lorentz.txt``

+plot_scale
+  The scale of the x and y axis for the plots.
+The options are 'loglog', 'logy', 'logx' and 'linear'.
+If this is not set it will default to 'linear'.

 function
   This defines the function that will be used as a model for the fitting.